alikerr/grex-docs/content/english/software/cern-vmfs.md

 sbatch imb.slurm
 {{< /highlight >}}

-### Notes on Code development with CC Stack
+### Notes on Restricted/Commercial software on CC Stack
 ---

+The Alliance (formerly Compute Canada) software stack has two options for distribution: open source software stack to all non-CC systems, or the full software stack to systems that obey CCDB groups and ACL permissions that control access to licensed, commercial software.
+Grex is presntly a CCDB-based system and has full access to the CC software stack.

+However, each item of the proprietary code on the CC software stack comes with its own license and/or its own access conditions that we abide by.
+Thus, to request access to each item of commercial software the procedure must be found on the Alliance documentation site, and followed up via _support@tech.alliancecan.ca_ .

+Many commercial items there also are BYOL (bring-your-own license).
+An example would be Matlab, where our users would want to provide UManitoba's Matlab license even when using the code from CC CVMFS.

-Because Compute Canada software stack can only distribute open source software to non-CC systems like Grex, proprietary/restricted software items are omitted.
-This means that Intel compiler modules, while providing their redistributable parts necessary to run the code compiled with them, will not work to compile new code on Grex.
-Thus, only GCC compilers and GCC-based toolchains from CC Stack are useful for the local code development on Grex.
+As of now, older Intel compiler modules on the CC CVMFS software stack do not match license available on Grex.
+Thus, while all GCC compilers and GCC-based toolchains from CC Stack are useful for the local code development on Grex, for Intel it might depend on a version.
+Newest Intel OneAPI compilers (past 2023.x) are free to use and will work without a license check-out.

-## OpenScienceGrid
+## Other software repositories available through CC CVMFS

+### OpenScienceGrid repository for Singularity/Apptainer OSG software
 ---

-On Grex, we mount OSG repositories, mainly for Singularity containers provided through OSG.
-Pointing the singularity to the desired path under /cvmfs/singularity.opensciencegrid.org/ will automatically mount and fetch the required software items.
-Discovering them is up to the users.
-See more in our [Containers](software/containers) documentation page.
+On Grex, we mount OSG repositories, mainly for Singularity/Apptainer containers provided through [OSG](https://osg-htc.org/).
+Pointing the singularity to the desired path under **/cvmfs/singularity.opensciencegrid.org/** will automatically mount and fetch the required software items.

+Discovering what software is where on the OSG stack, seems to be up to the users.
+One of the ways would be simply exploring the directories under the path _/cvmfs/singularity.opensciencegrid.org/_ using _ls_ and _cd_ commands.

+See more about using Singularity in our [Containers](software/containers) documentation page.

+### E4S containers in the OSG repository of Singularity/Apptainer software
 ---

+In particular, the path __/cvmfs/singularity.opensciencegrid.org/ecpe4s__ provides access to the containerized [E4S software stack for HPC and AI applications](https://e4s-project.github.io/).

+### C3G repository for GenPipes/MUGQIC genomes and modules
+---

+On Grex, GenPipes/MUGQIC repositories should be also available through CC CVMFS.
+Please refer to the [GenPipes/MUGQIC Documentation](https://genpipes.readthedocs.io/en/latest/deploy/access_gp_pre_installed.html#docs-access-gp-pre-installed) provided by C3G on how to use them.

+---

+### AlphaFold data repository from ComputeCanada CVMFS
+---

+On Grex, several Genomics data repositories are available thanks to the effort of the Alliance's Biomolecular National Teams.
+One of them is Alpha Fold.
+As of the time of writing this page, the current version of it can be seen as follows:

+{{< highlight bash >}}
+ls /cvmfs/bio.data.computecanada.ca/content/databases/Core/alphafold2_dbs/2024_01/
+{{< /highlight >}}

+Thus, Alphafold can be used on Grex using CC software stack as described [here](https://docs.alliancecan.ca/wiki/AlphaFold) .

+A few other databases seems to be also available under:

+{{< highlight bash >}}
+/cvmfs/bio.data.computecanada.ca/content/databases/Core/
+{{< /highlight >}}

+---

 <!-- {{< treeview display="tree" />}} -->

 <!-- Changes and update:
-*
-*
-*
+* Last reviewed on: Oct 15, 2024.
 -->